The Crucible Questions Act 2

 How does Mary Warren’s role evolve in Act 2?
 What impact does her involvement with the court have on the Proctors?

 Mary’s presence at the Proctor household highlights the court’s reach and its ability to infiltrate even private spaces.
-The poppet incident is a chilling example of how easily accusations can be manufactured and how flimsy the "evidence" is.
+Now, the poppet incident is a chilling example of how easily accusations can be manufactured and how flimsy the "evidence" is.
 Mary's involvement with the court reflects the dangers of blind faith and the potential for manipulation within a system lacking due process.
 Her testimony, and the subsequent fallout, foreshadows the precarious position of those who dare to question the court's authority.

 The Crucible of Deception: Abigail's Manipulation and its Consequences